 Some people choose to wait to file with the court as they use mediation for a trial separation.

-Do you take a retainer upfront and bill against that, or do you charge a flat fee?
+Do you take a retainer upfront and bill against that or do you charge a flat fee?

 There is an initial consultation flat fee that is paid before the first meeting.
-At the initial meeting, we will determine the number of issues of your case and what the projected costs are for mediation.
+At the initial meeting, we will determine the number of issues in your case and what the projected costs are for mediation.

 What does mediation cost?